chinguunxo/chinguunxo.github.io/_posts/2026-03-29-Day-5-Model-Building.md

 ---

 *Notes from STATS 202: Modeling and Predicting — Spring 2026, Duke Kunshan University.*

-*Lecture by Paul Weng.
-Based on course slides and Scott E. Page's* The Model Thinker.
+*Based on course slides and Scott E. Page's* The Model Thinker.